souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

     </dependencies>
     ```

 4. Add regular Maven plugins for building and assembling a Maven project into an executable JAR.
-Insert the following into the `build` section in _pom.xml_:
+Insert the following into the `build` section in the  _pom.xml_ file:
     ```xml
     <build>
         <plugins>